NWChemEx/TensorWrapper/docs/source/developer/design/shape.rst

    also occurs naturally when discussing sparsity.

    - Nestings may be :ref:`term_smooth`  or :ref:`term_jagged`.
-   - While :ref:`term_smooth` nestings can be "flattened" into non-nested shapes (*e.g.*, a 3 by 4 matrix of 2 element vectors is in practice just a 3 by 4 by 2 rank-3 tensor), flattening the shape destroys the partitioning information, which is useful for specifying slices.
+   - While nestings can be flattened (*e.g.*, a smooth matrix of matrices can just be treated as a rank 4 tensor and a smooth matrix of jagged matrices can be treated as a single jagged rank 4 tensor) doing so destroys the mode partitioning information.
+   - Mode partitioning information is needed for providing hints to the backend pertaining to slicing operations and hierarchical memory layouts.

+.. _shape_jagged:

 Jagged-ness
    A truly jagged shape (one where slices along the same mode have different